CSC1-1101-TTh9-S21/ps3/README.md

 2. The interest rate.
 3. The number of years until retirement.

 It will then perform the calculation you carried out in Part 1, but this time, **you will use a `while` loop**.
-As before you will print ou the value of the account when the user retires.
+As before you will print out the value of the account when the user retires.
 It should give the same result as Part 1, of course.

-* The `main()` function will carry out steps 1 through 4 above.
-It will then call the `calculate()` function with the three values that the user input.
+* The `main()` function will read the commandline arguments into three variables of the correct type.
+It will then call the `calculate()` function with these three variables.

-The output of the program should be identical to that in Part 1.
+Here's what the output should look like:

 Put `part2.py` in your `ps3` folder.

 ## Part 3
+In part 3, you will create a new program called `part3.py` that will do the following:
-* while loop for guessing a number + binary search + random numbers User enters a word then a letter - you have to tell them whether their word contains that letter.
+User enters a word then a letter - you have to tell them whether their word contains that letter.
 Do error checking -- if statements with if x in y